All the info and recipe inspiration you need to have the best vegan backpacking food for your next adventure

 - Multigrain cereals

-Despite what the memes say, it’s not actually too difficult to get all the protein you need as a vegan.
-The average man needs 56 grams and women 46 grams per day, and there are tons of plant-based sources where you can find your daily dose:
+Despite what the memes say, it’s not difficult to get protein for vegans.
+The average active man needs 60 grams and active women 50 grams per day, and these plant-based protein sources will help you get your daily dose:

-- Bulgur wheat
+- Bulgur Wheat